 The band have once again upgraded their lighting rig, giving their show startling visuals.
 The "Queen Rocks Montreal" official DVD release (filmed at the Montreal Forum in 1981) contains phenomenal footage of the lighting rig at the beginning of the show.
 This rig was known as both "Fly Swatters" (a bootleg of the Chicago area show would adopt this title), and the "Bic razor" rig.
 It was the first moving lighting rig ever assembled.

-According to a review of the show from the July 2 Vancouver Sun, Brian May started the song in the wrong key, prompting Freddie to motion to Brian lower the key to where it should be (this would happen again in Montreal '82, the first show of their next North American tour).
+According to a review of the show from the July 2 Vancouver Sun, Brian May started Rock It in the wrong key, prompting Freddie to motion to Brian lower the key to where it should be (this would happen again in Montreal '82, the first show of their next North American tour).
 The review contends that the band were very under-rehearsed.

 The concert pictures were taken by Doug Bower.

 Here is a memory shared by a fan who attended the show:

 "At the end of the show when Freddie was standing there and singing We Are The Champions, some guy at the front of the stage jumped up on the stage beside Freddie (you could see it startled him at first, understandably) and you could see the security guys started coming out until Freddie put his arm around the guy and finished the song that way.
 Then the guy jumped back down into the crowd and no harm done."

 With the success of The Game album on this side of the Atlantic, Queen have chosen to focus on their newer material in concert.
 Like the Jazz tour, old songs are dropped to make room for new ones, and no old songs would be revived.
 With the exception of half of Keep Yourself Alive, it turns out they would never play any of their oldest material here again.
 These were the initial signs of Queen moving away from being a rock band to becoming more of a pop band, a paradigm shift which would ultimately bring them much international success.